 Multi-Platinum and #1 Billboard credits

 Hello.
-I'm a independent recording engineer based out of Sacramento CA. I specialize in music production, and have engineered numerous projects that have charted all the way up to #1 on Billboard.
-I have also earned several RIAA gold, platinum and multi-platinum awards as well as a Grammy.
+I'm a independent mixing engineer.
+I specialize in music production, and have engineered numerous projects that have charted all the way up to #1 on Billboard, earned several RIAA gold, platinum and multi-platinum awards, and one that has spawned a Grammy.
 Selected credits include actual album work for Black Eyed Peas, CAKE, Tesla and E-40.

 Pat is an incredibly knowledgeable and experienced sound engineer.
 He was a pleasure to work with.
 His communication skills are great, he delivered everything ahead of schedule and was always mindful of making the best product possible.
 I would not hesitate to recommend him and hope to work with him again in the future on another project.